u-blox/blueprints_sho_altium/README.md

 Chamber scans
 ---------------------------------------------------------------------------------
+If an RF chamber scan exists for the blueprint, it can be found in this folder.
 The chamber scan folders contain four matching HTML files and folders.
 To see the 2D and 3D chamber scans, open the respective HTML file with a browser.